 A bracketed balcony is a second-story balcony, located over the main building entry, which provides cover for a person entering or exiting the building, emphasizes the entryway, and creates a semi-public space overlooking the street.
 Bracketed balconies are typically associated with buildings with commercial uses in the ground story; however, bracketed balconies may be used with residential uses if combined with a stoop.

 Dimensions

 Depth 5 feet maximum •

 Height, ground level clear 10 feet minimum 0

 Width 4 feet minimum •

-Finish level above sidewalk n/a
+Finish level above sidewalk Not applicable

-Height, stories n/a
+Height, stories Not applicable

-Set back from curb n/a
+Set back from curb Not applicable